 What is Dead May Never Die

 Another example of clever fantasy subversion is Catelyn Stark’s arc, a character who suffers a gruesome death and then gets resurrected.
-This is by fantasy standards—a genre whose inclusion of magic allows for such evasions of permanence—a perhaps predictable turn of events.
+This is, by fantasy standards, a genre whose inclusion of magic allows for such evasions of permanence, a perhaps predictable turn of events.
 However, upon her reanimation, she has morphed into a vengeful monster whose sole goal is to inflict torment upon her enemies, a far cry from her fierce but (mostly) maternal origins.

 Her death and rebirth have severe consequences for her character, and is not a mere plot convenience meant to console the reader.
 The essence of Catelyn that the reader may have once loved remains ruthlessly dead, even though the body she once inhabited is physically reanimated (in a way, a worse kind of torment).

 . . . . . . . . . . . .